 But all too often, for whatever reason, I do not pray in depth for myself.

-I know guilt and shame isn’t from our Heavenly Father.
-It is high time I deal with this issue.
+Do you feel guilty when you want to pray for yourself?
+I know guilt and shame are not from our Heavenly Father.
+It is high time we deal with this issue.

 What’s the best way to deal with a problem?
 In prayer and the Holy scriptures, of course!